Astrarog/hse-vyos-ospf/README.md

                      +-----+
 ```

-Your objective is to configure OSPF between rt1/rt2/rt3 to enable connectity between 172.20.x.0/24 networks.
+Your objective is to configure OSPF between rt1/rt2/rt3 to enable connectivity between 172.20.x.0/24 networks.
 #### 1. Setup Vagrant
 Download from https://www.vagrantup.com/downloads.html and install
 #### 2. Pull repository